Washington Bike Law is working to pass presumption of liability laws for drivers who collide with people walking or rolling on bikes or wheelchairs.

 - Strict liability means a driver is automatically at fault.
 An injured pedestrian or bicyclist only needs to prove that damages are related to a crash.

-- Contact your City and State representatives and ask them to sponsor a presumption of liability law.
+- Talk about #PresumedLiability on Social Media.
+Tag your City and State representatives and ask them to sponsor legislation creating a presumption of liability.

 Bob Anderton spoke about Presumption of Liability Legislation to a receptive crowd at Cascade Bicycle Club‘s Big Ideas Festival in January 2016: